 - U.S. Tubular Products Shipments: We currently expect shipments for the Tubular Products division to grow at a modest rate of around 2% annually throughout the forecast period.
 This is primarily because of declining capital expenditure in the upstream oil and gas sector, which constitutes the main customer base for the division, as a result of weak crude oil prices.
 However, if crude oil prices recover earlier than expected, there may be a sharp increase in shipments from the division.
 This scenario represents an upside of around 4% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for U.S. Steel at the top of the page.

-U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including the production of coke and iron ore pellets, transportation services (railroad and barge operations), real estate operations, and engineering consulting services.
+U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including transportation services (railroad and barge operations) and real estate operations.

 Flat Rolled products refer to the steel sheets and plates that are made by rolling processes.
 The various categories of the Flat Rolled products include: hot rolled sheets, cold rolled sheets, coated sheets, semi finished bars and plates, and tin mill products.

 The U.S. Flat Rolled division is the most valuable division for the firm for the following reasons:

 The U.S. Flat Rolled division generated 67% of U.S. Steel's total revenues in 2014, which stood at $17.5 billion.
 The EBITDA margin for the segment stood at around 6.5% in 2014.
 Both the revenue and margin for the division will rise as improved economic conditions result in higher demand for steel.